-Parent/Teacher Conferences are outlined on the Alamogordo Public School district calendar.
+Parent/Teacher Conferences are outlined on the District Calendar.
 Classes are not held on these days, but you may bring your child with you to the conference if needed.
 Teachers will ensure to select a time that fits your schedule.
-NM PreK requires two parent/teacher conferences per year.
+NM PreK requires two parent/teacher conferences.